-"It's a vast search area off Portland within the periphery of Lyme Bay, searching the usual fishing grounds and where the Purbeck Isle usually lays its pots, but that search area is expanding."'Hoping and praying'
+"It's a vast search area off Portland within the periphery of Lyme Bay, searching the usual fishing grounds and where the Purbeck Isle usually lays its pots, but that search area is expanding."

 The RNLI lifeboat from Weymouth, the Coastguard helicopters and a number of ships including Royal Navy destroyer HMS York and a US Navy supply vessel joined the hunt for the vessel overnight.

 The alarm was raised for the 11m (36ft) boat and its crew by a fellow fisherman who was unable to make radio contact with the vessel.

 Andy Alcock, secretary of the Weymouth and Portland Fisherman and Licensed Boatman Association, said: "There are so many things that can go wrong in a day at sea, for fishermen it's the nature of the beast, you go to sea and there's always a risk.